zolfagharipour/CPP_modules/README.md

 ## Overview
 This repository contains my progress and learnings through a series of 10 C++ modules.
 These modules progressively introduce essential programming concepts and advanced features of the
-C###  language, focusing on object-oriented programming (OOP), memory management, and the Standard Template Library (STL).
-Below is a summary of the topics covered and **skills acquired through these modules.
+C++ language, focusing on object-oriented programming (OOP), memory management, and the Standard Template Library (STL).
+Below is a summary of the topics covered and skills acquired through these modules.

 ## Warning for 42 Students